 The French racing driver Stephane Sarrazin is one of the most versatile active racers of the modern time.
-Currently, he is a Toyota driver in the FIA World Endurance Championship and Techeetah driver in the Formula E Championship.
+Currently, he competes in the FIA World Endurance Championship.
 Sarrazin scored his greatest results driving prototypes, becoming Le Mans Series champion two times (2007 and 2010) and scoring five overall podiums at 24 hours of Le Mans.

 He is also active in the World Rally Championship, collecting 18 starts between 2004 and 2018.
 In 2004, he became the French tarmac rally champion.
 In the premier series of the open-wheel racing (Formula One), he was a test driver for the Prost F1 team and Toyota, recording only one F1 start with Minardi in 1999.